-Believer, God loves you.
+We need to recognize that God loves the believer.
 All through the Epistle of Jude he calls believers "beloved."
-That doesn't mean Jude loves them or that they love him.
+That doesn't mean that Jude loves them or that they love him.
 It simply means they are beloved of God.

-You can't keep God from loving you, but you can get out of that love.
+You see, you can't keep God from loving you.
+You can, however, get out of that love.
+Let me use the example of sunshine.
 Where I am today the sun is shining brightly; it's a beautiful California day.
-I can't keep the sun from shining, but I'm not in the sunshine-I'm inside a building.
-It is possible to put over yourself a roof of sin or indifference.
-You can step out of the will of God so that you will not feel the warmth of God's love in your life, but you cannot keep Him from loving you.
+I can't keep the sun from shining, but I'm not in the sunshine - I'm inside a building.
+It is possible to put over yourself a roof of sin.
+You can put over yourself a roof of indifference.
+You can step out of the will of God so that you will not feel the warmth of God's love in your life.
+But you cannot keep Him from loving you.
 So Jude says in effect, "Keep yourselves out there in the sunshine of His love."
-Let His love flood your heart and life.
+Let His love flood your heart and flood your life.
 That is needed in days of apostasy.

-Many people today are going through severe trials.
-Perhaps you are one of them.
-I knew a Christian family that was called upon to bear more than its share of trouble.
-The father said to me, "If it were not for the fact that I am persuaded that the Lord Jesus loves me, I'd give up the whole thing and walk out."
-But he didn't walk out, because he kept himself in the love of God.
+There are many people today who are going through severe trials.
+Recently, I have been talking to a family that has been called upon to bear more than its share of trouble.
+It is a Christian family.
+The father - candidly, I wondered if he would make it or not - said to me the other day, "If it were not for the fact that I am persuaded that the Lord Jesus loves me, I'd give up the whole thing and walk out."
+But he won't be walking out, because he has kept himself in the love of God.